Credit Score Victims

 Divorce is hardly ever simple.
 Aside from emotional devastation there can also be financial chaos.
 Not only does it cost a lot of money for the court proceedings, but it can also ruin your finances and credit after the fact if you’re not careful.
 Sometimes, a debt for a joint account is left to your ex-spouse but if they stop making payments, it can wreck your credit, even if you’re not financially responsible for it anymore as decreed by the court.
 There are other aspects of divorce that can have an impact on your credit and your finances that we’re going to cover.

-- Budgeting: If you’re newly single, you’ll likely have to re-evaluate your budget.
+- Joint Accounts: If you have newly single, you’ll likely have to re-evaluate your budget.
 The reason being that if both you and your ex-spouse worked, you will be reduced from two incomes to one.
 If this is the case, it’s a good idea to look at how you can cut down on expenses, whether it be finding a less expensive place to live, or cutting out your five-dollar latte every morning.
 Either way, budgeting for your new financial situation will be extremely important.
 Don’t forget to save too.

 - Taxes: After a divorce, figuring out your taxes can be tricky.
 You want to make sure you’re getting your fair share of your tax return, so it’s a good idea to consult a tax preparer or tax attorney to make sure that you will get some of these funds back.
 Also, don’t be afraid to contact the court or consult your divorce attorney if you have any questions regarding the stipulations in your divorce decree.